BDanalysis/ERINS/README.md

 args4:first fastq file
 args5:second fastq file
-For example, when running the test sample, you can do this: bash hytero_run.sh ../output/insertion_result ../input/all_mutation_original.fa all_mutation_final.fa ../input/hytero1.fq ../input/hytero2.fq
+For example, when running the test sample, you can do this: bash ../run/hytero_run.sh ../output/example/insertion_result.txt all_mutation_original.fa all_mutation_final.fa hytero1.fq hytero2.fq

 --------------------------------------------------------------------------------
 3.Output